 Church of Holy Sepulchre

-Located in the Christian quarter of the Old City, this church dates back as far as the 4th century.
+Located in the Christian quarter of the Old City, the Church of the Holy Sepulchre dates back as far as the 4th century.
 Not only is it built on the site where Jesus was crucified, it’s also said that Jesus was buried and resurrected here.
 His empty tomb is on display for people to touch.
 But be ready to wait in a long queue as people come in masses for this experience.